api3dao/api3-dao/packages/pool/README.md

 ### Adaptive rewards

 Since the aim is to meet a staking target, the staking reward increases automatically to incentivize staking when the pool runs low, and decreases to reduce unnecessary emission when the pool is already well-funded.
 The staking reward gets updated every 7 days based on a governable staking target and the current pool funds.
-It can be increased or decreased based on a governable step value until it reaches a max or min value which are also governable values.
+The updates are made in a specific step value and the result is clipped between minimum and maximum limits.
+These values are all governable.
 The staking reward is a percentage of the total token supply (and not an absolute number of tokens) to avoid having to constantly adjust it in case of inflation/deflation.

 ### Reward locks